icuc-me/cloud/secrets/README.md

 ### Encryption / Decryption

 Openssl and python3 are required, and the google sdk is recommended.
 Given a strongbox *yaml* file.
 The following pipeline will encrypt and load the output into a bucket object.
+Be sure to execute these within the proper environment, since openssl encryption is (unfortunately) highly version-dependent.

 ```
 $ IN=test-strongbox.yml